YumaWorks/yangpp/docs/source/yangpp/introduction.rst

        }

--  If an empty 'key' statement is present in the class then the class root is a list with the integer index as the key.
+-  If an empty 'key' statement is present in the class then the class root is a list with the integer 'position' index as the key.

    .. code-block:: yang